 General surgery residents will interact on patient care with residents from the family medicine residency program.

 The first year provides incoming residents with a solid introduction to the breadth and diversity of surgery.
-The requirement, as outlined below, can be fulfilled at the base hospital, UPMC Horizon, with the following exceptions: two months of out-of-house rotations in the ICU/CCU at UPMC Presbyterian and pediatrics at UPMC Children's Hospital of Pittsburgh.
+The requirement, as outlined below, can be fulfilled at the base hospital, UPMC Horizon, with the following exceptions: two months of out-of-house rotations in the ICU/CCU at UPMC Presbyterian as well as pediatrics at UPMC Children's Hospital of Pittsburgh.

-The second- through fifth-year curriculum offers more surgery rotations, along with the required rotations by the AOA, in order to achieve a greater educational experience in general surgery.
+The second- through fifth-year curriculum offers more surgery rotations, along with the required rotations by the ACGME, in order to achieve a greater educational experience in general surgery.

-A resident's call schedule continues to be one week of night float per month and 1-2 weekend days per month (call from home).
+A resident's call schedule continues to be 1-2 weekend days per month (call from home).
 This schedule may vary month-to-month, depending on the out-of-house rotation schedule and vacations.

 The continuity training experience, within the continuity of care surgical clinic, provides the resident with a training environment equivalent to that of a private practice.